Skip to content

 The Good

-Square's offline mode offers a lot of flexibility as to where you can take your register.
-For mobile restaurants, this is a great solution if you're traveling somewhere without WiFi service.
+Square's offline mode offers great flexibility regarding where you can take your register.
+This is a great solution for mobile restaurants if you're traveling somewhere without WiFi service.

-The free version also offers a pretty great inventory management system.
-It might be worth testing out and taking advantage of before moving into a more complicated, and expensive, software service.
+The free version also offers a great inventory management system.
+It might be worth testing before moving into a more complicated and expensive software service.

 Could Be Better

-There are a lot of apps that can integrate into Square, and you can build a system that makes the most sense for you.
-However, that doesn't' mean that all the apps will communicate together very effectively.
+There are many apps that can integrate into Square, and you can build a system that makes the most sense for you.
+However, that doesn't mean that all the apps will communicate together very effectively.

 Conclusion